jmar1998/php_challenge/README.md

 This is the php challenge app, to run any command you need to run one from the given commands available on Application and Testing section (This commands handles already the creation of containers)
 ## ***Bootstrap***
 ------------------
-To run the application you must run the script to prepare the app.
+To run the application you must be on linux enviroment and run the script to prepare the app.
 - sh prepare.sh
 ## ***Application***
 ------------------